 - Survey of Microbusiness Innovation Science and Technology (Forthcoming)[+]

 The Microbusiness Innovation Science and Technology Survey will collect research and development and other innovation-related data from a sample of independent U.S. microbusinesses (that is, those with fewer than five employees).
-A pretest study was completed fall 2012, the pilot survey will begin fall 2013, and the full-scale survey will begin in summer 2015.
+A pretest study was completed fall 2012 and the pilot survey will be completed in 2016.

 - Survey of State Government Research and Development[+]